Professional Golf BA (Hons)

 This degree, unique in Scotland, is part of a partnership between the university and the Professional Golfers’ Association (PGA).
 Based in Dornoch, close to the world-renowned Royal Dornoch Golf Club, the BA (Hons) Professional Golf is aimed at those aspiring to a career in the golf industry and offers the opportunity to work in various roles, with a particular focus on coaching and performance.

-This degree will incorporate themes relevant to the varied demands of the industry and, in particular, those met by professional coaches.
+This degree will incorporate themes relevant to the varied demands of the industry, in particular those met by professional coaches.
 These themes will develop from year one, through to the honours year and encompass coaching, equipment technology, sports science and business.

 You will work alongside our BA (Hons) Golf Management students.

-The course is unique due to its proximity and close working relationship with Royal Dornoch Golf Club, rated Number 5 in the world in 2016 by Golf Digest.
-The club is also supportive of our students' development offering coaching opportunities, hosting golf events and providing placement opportunities.
+- The course is unique due to its proximity and close working relationship with Royal Dornoch Golf Club, rated top 5 in the world.
+The club is also supportive of our students' development, offering coaching opportunities, hosting golf events and providing placement opportunities.

 - Graduates can gain PGA membership (subject to application)

 - You will study in a unique location – playing opportunities include Royal Dornoch Golf Club

 - You will access newly developed, dedicated, on-site specialist teaching facilities and equipment, including Trackman and SAM Puttlab

 - Benefit from PGA-qualified and golf business teaching staff

 - Get the opportunity to improve and develop personal golf-related skills and performance